datalad-handbook/book/docs/intro/philosophy.rst

 digital workflow of using data -- regardless of the data's type, content, size, location, generation, or development.
-It provides functionality to share, search, obtain, and version control data in a distributed fashion, and it aids managing the evolution of digital objects in a way that fulfills the FAIR principles.
+It provides functionality to share, search, obtain, and version control data in a distributed fashion, and it aids managing the evolution of digital objects in a way that fulfills the `FAIR <https://www.go-fair.org/>`_ principles.

-This handbook is a living resource about why and -- more importantly -- *how* to use DataLad.
-It aims to provide novices and advanced users of all backgrounds with both the basics of DataLad and start-to-end use cases of specific applications.
-Jump right into the handbook, and be ready to use your computer as this handbook is a hands-on experience.

 The DataLad Philosophy
 ^^^^^^^^^^^^^^^^^^^^^^
+From a software point of view, DataLad is a command line tool, with an additional Python API to use its features within your software and scripts.
+While being a general, multi-purpose tool, there are also plenty of extensions that provide helpful, domain specific features that may very well fit your precise use case.

-DataLad is built up on a handful of principles.
+But beyond software facts, DataLad is built up on a handful of principles.
 It is this underlying philosophy that captures the spirit of what DataLad is, and here is a brief overview on it.

 #. **DataLad only cares (knows) about two things: Datasets and files.**